skalenetwork/IMA/README.md

 [![Discord](https://img.shields.io/discord/534485763354787851.svg)](https://discord.gg/vvUtWJB)

-## An important note about production readiness
+## A critical note about production readiness

 The IMA is still in active development and therefore should be regarded as _alpha software_.
-The development is still subject to security hardening, further testing, and breaking changes.
+The development is still subject to further security hardening, testing, and breaking changes.

-**This software has not yet  been reviewed or audited for security.**
+**The proxy contracts have been reviewed and audited by a third-party for security.**
-Please see [SECURITY.md](SECURITY.md) for reporting policies.
+Please see [SECURITY.md](.github/SECURITY.md) for audit reports and reporting policies.

 ## Software Architecture

 IMA consists of the following three parts:

-1) `Main Net` smart contracts.
+1) `Mainnet` smart contracts.
-2) `S-Chain` smart contract.
+2) `SKALE Chain` smart contracts.
-3) Agent application.
+3) A containerized Agent application.

-Smart contracts are interfaces for any software working with `Main Net` and `S-Chain` like other smart contracts deployed there or software connecting these Ethereum networks.
+Smart contracts are interfaces for any software working with `Mainnet` and `SKALE Chain` like other smart contracts deployed there or software connecting these Ethereum networks.
-Agent is Node JS application connecting first two parts.
+The Agent is a Node JS application connecting the smart contracts on Mainnet with SKALE Chains.

 ## Components Structure

 ### Proxy

-IMA proxy is Ethereum part of IMA containing sets of `Main Net` and `S-Chain` smart contracts.
+IMA proxy is the Solidity part of IMA containing `Mainnet` and `SKALE Chain` smart contracts.

 ### Agent

-IMA Agent is the main application implementing connectivity and message transfer between `Main Net` and `S-Chain`.
-Agent also provides easy way to do ETH, ERC20 and ERC721 transfers between `Main Net` and `S-Chain` nevertheless this can be done without it.
+IMA Agent is the main application implementing connectivity and message transfer between `Mainnet` and `SKALE Chains`.
+The Agent also provides an easy way to perform ETH, ERC20, and ERC721 transfers between `Main Net` and `S-Chain` nevertheless, this can be done without it.

 ### NPMs